sansecio/magento2-module-shield/README.md

 If installing via Composer is not an option, you can copy the source files directly into `app/code/Sansec/Shield`, though you will need to handle updates manually from that point on.

+### Cron job not running on symlink-based deployments

+Magento's `cron:install` resolves symlinks to their real path, so after a new deployment the crontab still points to the old release directory.
+Ensure that the crontab uses your stable symlink (e.g. /data/web/current/bin/magento) instead.

 ## License

 Sansec Shield is published under the liberal [MIT license](./LICENSE).